 Medicare has four parts.
 Here is a quick overview of what each part covers:

-- Medicare Part A. Medicare Part A is hospital insurance.
-It covers you during short-term, inpatient stays in hospitals and for services like hospice.
+- Medicare Part A: Medicare Part A is hospital insurance.
+It covers short-term, inpatient stays in hospitals and for services like hospice.
 It also provides limited coverage for skilled nursing facility care and select in-home services.